hundeo:

 2. heartburn

-Our four-legged friends can also suffer from an excess and foaming of stomach acid.
+Our dogs can also suffer from an excess and foaming of stomach acid.
 Triggers can be stress, food intolerances, unsuitable food (too fatty, too cold, too hot, spoiled) or stomach diseases.

 Symptomatically, your charge will exhibit frequent smacking, empty swallowing, excessive licking, or addictive eating of grass.